plantcad/plantcad-dev/README.md

 ### Remote (Lambda)

-This example shows how to create a Lambda cluster and run a pipeline on it.
+This example shows how to create a Lambda cluster and run a pipeline on it:

 ```bash
 # Create Lambda API key at https://cloud.lambda.ai/api-keys/cloud-api